The Land Before Time III: The Time of the Great Giving: Plot

-A meteorite impacts near Great Valley, which causes a drought to threaten the dinosaurs' lives.
-The increasing lack of water causes conflicts between the inhabitants of Great Valley, who have previously lived in relative peace and harmony.
-When the inter-species situation deteriorates, Littlefoot and the others set out to find water to keep the peace in the valley.
-They are pursued by a trio of arrogant teenage dinosaurs consisting of Hyp the Hypsilophodon, Mutt the Muttaburrasaurus, and Nod the Nodosaurus.
-When Littlefoot and the others find a small lake, the trio emerges and claims the waterhole for themselves, demanding that Littlefoot and the others keep silent about their discovery.
-Unwilling to comply, Littlefoot and the others flee from the bullies.
-During the pursuit, the bullies are chased away by a wasp, and the children discover the reason behind the blockage of the water source.
+Meteorites near the Great Valley cause a drought that threatens the inhabitants' lives.
+Mr. Threehorn becomes incredibly protective of the remaining water and mean to the inhabitants, forcing Littlefoot and the others to set out to find more water.
+The group is pursued by a trio of teenage dinosaurs consisting of a Hypsilophodon named Hyp, a Muttaburrasaurus named Mutt, and a Nodosaurus named Nod, who inadvertently cause Mr. Threehorn to think that Littlefoot is a bad influence.
+When Littlefoot and the others find a small lake, the bullies emerge and claim the waterhole for themselves, demanding Littlefoot and the others to keep silent about their discovery.
+Littlefoot and the others flee from the bullies but during the pursuit, the Hyp, Mutt and Nod are chased away by a wasp, and the children discover the reason behind the blockage of the water source.

-Before they can return and tell the other inhabitants the truth, lightning hits a tree, and ignites a fire that spreads rapidly throughout the valley.
-The fire then devastates the valley destroying most of the green food.
-The dinosaurs barely make it to safety at the edge of Mysterious Beyond.
-When the children tell the adults of their discovery, disagreements about what to do erupts among the adults, preventing them from doing anything to utilize this knowledge.
-Hyp, Nod, and Mutt set out into Mysterious Beyond on their own to get to the water first.
-Anticipating the danger Hyp and his cohorts have gotten into and recognizing commonality with them, Littlefoot and the others follow to help if necessary.
-It becomes so when Hyp jumps into a tar pit after mistaking it for water.
-Littlefoot and his friends hatch a plan to haul Hyp out.
-Finally, Littlefoot and the others haul him out of the tar.
-Soon afterwards, the adults arrive, and Hyp is harshly scolded by his aggressive and grumpy father, leading Cera's dad to realize that he is too hard on Cera sometimes and, after advising Hyp’s dad to be softer on his son, that they need to work together to find the water.
+Before they can return and tell the other inhabitants the truth, lightning strikes a tree, igniting a wildfire that spreads throughout the Great Valley.
+The dinosaurs barely make it to safety at the edge of the Mysterious Beyond.
+When the children tell the adults of their discovery, disagreements about what to do erupts among the adults.
+Hyp, Nod, and Mutt set out into the Mysterious Beyond on their own to get to the water first.
+Anticipating danger that Hyp and his cohorts have gotten into and recognizing commonality with them, Littlefoot and the others follow to help if necessary.
+It becomes so when Hyp mistakes a tar pit for water and gets stuck in it.
+After Littlefoot and his friends haul Hyp out, the adults arrive and Hyp is harshly scolded by his father.
+Realizing that he has been acting no different than Hyp’s father and feeling sorry for Hyp, Mr. Threehorn kindly lectures Hyp's father on how Hyp is a bully from being mistreated.
+Afterwards, they all decide to work together to find the water.